the-t-in-rtf/gpii-testem/docs/testem-component.md

 1. Each stage saves its coverage data to the same location.
 2. Each stage avoids creating a misleading interim report.
-3. Each stage avoid removing its coverage data at the end of its run.
+3. Each stage avoids removing its coverage data at the end of its run.
+4. A combined report is prepared using `nyc report` once all stages are completed.

 #### Registering Your Package